-- loss of working advantage
+- □ loss of working advantage

-working out of position.
+- working out of position.3 points

-- working

-3 points

-- I loss of control and cow leaves end of arena.
+- loss of control and cow leaves end of arena.

 - 5 points

 - □ spurring or hitting in front of cinch at anytime

-- blatant disobedience defined as kicking, biting, bucking, rearing, striking or obviously insubordinate.
+- □ blatant disobedience defined as kicking, biting, bucking,

-rearing, striking (
+- rearing, striking or obviously insubordinate.

 - Zero (0)

+- 🗆 turn tail

-- using two (2) hands on the reins in a bridle or the two-rein
+- $\hfill\square$ using two (2) hands on the reins in a bridle or the two-rein

-- □ fingers between the reins in a bridle class, except in the two-rein
+- $\hfill\square$ fingers between the reins in a bridle class, except in the two-rein

 - balking

-- □ out of control
+- out of control

-- □ bloody mouth (inside)
+- bloody mouth (inside)

 - illegal equipment

 - □ leaving work area before pattern is complete

 - □ fall of horse or rider

 - □ schooling between rein work and cow work

-- $\hfill\square$ schooling between cows if new cow is awarded
+- □ schooling between cows if new cow is awarded

-- $\hfill\square$ failure to quit working a cow after a new cow has been awarded.
+- □ failure to quit working a cow after a new cow has been awarded.